AItransCompetition/Short-Video-Streaming-Challenge/submit/README.md

 # Submit Demo
-* The type of file you submit is *.zip. the name is like submit.zip
+* The type of file you submit is *.zip.
+The name is like submit.zip
-* The submit.zip is gotten by compressed a folder called submit.The path is like following:
+* The submit.zip is gotten by compressed a folder called submit.
+The path is like following:
 ```
-Submit
+submit
 │   README.md
 │   solution.py
 └───results